 Suppose you are standing on one side of a tree.
-You want to find the height of a tree and you want to observe the tree from different points of observations.
+You want to find the height of a tree observing the tree from different points of observations.

 How can you do this?
 Suppose you are observing the top of the palm tree at an angle of elevation 45°.
 The angle of elevation changes to 30° when you move 11 m away from the tree.